- Published on

 The idea

 Initially, I thought to just solder some LEDs that I had lying around on a donut board.
 But, the light intensity of those LEDs is not so bright.
 I also need to calculate the required amount of resistance and place them on the board.
 Requires some work.
 One day, I scrolled through Shopee and found this cheap SMD LED board.
 I think it may fit perfectly with this project.
-It also comes with the micro usb port, enabling easy testing and prototyping.
+It also comes with the micro USB port, enabling easy testing and prototyping.

 Designing the LED holder